mellowagain/rainly/README.md

 ## Usage

-Rainly can be used either by using the hosted version on wontfix.club or hosting it by yourself.
+Rainly can be used either by using the hosted version on Heroku or hosting it by yourself.
 Please visit the [Wiki](https://github.com/Marc3842h/rainly/wiki) for information about the usage of Rainly.